msu-cmse-courses/cmse495-SS24/0220-ASSIGNMENT_outreach.md

 ## Google Slide
 Here are some guild lines for the slide:

-- Please use a 16:9 ratio slide so that it will appear nicely on the hallway TVs.
+- Please use a 16:9 ratio (1920 x 1080 pixels) slide so that it will appear nicely on the hallway TVs.
 - Minimize the use of too many words.
 Use large fonts to make it easy to read.
 - Only use the sponsor logo if approval has been given by the sponsors.
 - Include the team name and member names (with everyone's consent).